General Hospital Spoilers: Tune In On Monday To See If Liz Is Seth’s Next Victim

 Seth simply tells her that his brother told him about it before he died.
 But Liz tries to convince Seth that it was the other way around and that it was Tom who imprisoned Franco in a cage.

-Unfortunately, Liz won’t get anywhere with Seth on Monday’s episode of General Hospital and she’ll realize that she has put herself in dire risk when she followed him to his house because she’ll discover that Seth is the one who killed Tom.
+Unfortunately, Liz won’t get anywhere with Seth on Monday’s episode of General Hospital, and she’ll realize that she has put herself in dire risk when she followed him to his house because she’ll discover that Seth is the one who killed Tom.

 According to Celeb Dirty Laundry’s General Hospital spoilers, Liz’s conversation with Seth at his house will end tragically for her.
 While speaking with Seth about Franco, Liz will discover that he’s the last person to see Tom before he died, which will lead her to believe that he’s the killer.